Screening and Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

 Kellogg Cancer Center’s unique services and resources assist patients and family members with a variety of challenges they may face from lung cancer diagnosis, treatment and beyond.
 A wide array of support services are available to patients that include our integrative medicine services, financial advocacy and survivorship, to name a few.

-The Kellogg Cancer Center also offers a comprehensive smoking cessation program for patients and their families.
+The Kellogg Cancer Center also offers a comprehensive tobacco cessation program for patients and their families.